 Spanish lavender needs sandy, gravely, well-draining soil to grow healthy and lush.
 These plants prefer slightly moist soil, but any standing water or slow-draining soil will spell disaster for Spanish lavender.
 If your soil is composed of clay, be sure to amend it with sand or gravel before planting this herb.

 Similar to other lavender varieties, Spanish lavender does not require much water and can withstand periods of drought.
 However, the best growing conditions involve slightly moist soil, so water these plants before the soil dries out completely.
-To avoid problems with fungal diseases, it is best to water at soil level.
-Avoid getting the leaves wet.
+To avoid problems with fungal diseases, it is best to water at soil level to avoid getting the leaves wet.

 Temperature and Humidity

 Spanish lavender is native to the Mediterranean and does well in hot, dry climates.
-It thrives in zones 7 to 9 and is a better choice for warmer temperature zones than other popular lavender varieties.
+It thrives in zones 8a to 9b and is a better choice for warmer temperature zones than other popular lavender varieties.
 However, it’s not as cold-hardy as other varieties of lavender and must stay in a zone where winter temperatures do not drop below 10 degrees Fahrenheit.

 Types of Spanish Lavender

-- ‘Strawberry Ruffles’: This variety of Spanish lavender is known for its ruffled petals and bright pink blooms.
+- ‘Strawberry Ruffles’: This cultivar of Spanish lavender is known for its ruffled petals and bright pink blooms.

-- ‘Silver Anouk’: This variety is adorned in silver-gray foliage.
-It produces two-toned purple flowers.
+- ‘Silver Anouk’: Adorned in silver-gray foliage, it produces two-toned purple flowers.

-- ‘Kew Red’: This variety produces deep pinkish-red blooms that are topped with pale pink petals.
+- ‘Kew Red’: Deep pinkish-red blooms that are topped with pale pink petals.